VinaFu/Azure-900/README.md

       IaaS - Infrastructure as a Service
-      PaaS - Platform as a Service    ( Superset of IaaS; has something more than IaaS) SaaS - Software as a Service    (have a Apps, pay for it: Microsoft 365) CLI - Command Line Interface - bash
+      PaaS - Platform as a Service    ( Superset of IaaS; has something more than IaaS) SaaS - Software as a Service    (have a Apps, pay for it: Microsoft 365) FaaS - Function as a Service    (on serverless) CLI - Command Line Interface - bash
       VM - virtual machine is a computer file, typically called an image, that behaves like an actual computer Power Shell - commonly used for automating the management of systems.
 It is also used to build, test, and deploy solutions, often in CI/CD environments.